AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/understanding-sales-campaign-send-options-for-email-steps.md

 ---
 # Understanding Sales Campaign Send Options for Email Steps {#understanding-sales-campaign-send-options-for-email-steps}

-When you are creating a Sales Campaign, you have several options on how your email steps get created in Sales Insight Actions.
+When you are creating a Sales Campaign, you have several options on how your email steps get created in [!DNL Sales Insight Actions].
 And, depending on where your email falls in your Sales Campaign, your options also differ.

 ## First Step Send Options {#first-step-send-options}